mtomady/github-commit-to-trello-card/README.md

 - **trello-list-name-commit** - Trello list name for new commit, for example "Doing", "In Progress", etc
 - **trello-list-name-pr-open** - Trello list name for open pull request, for example "Reviewing", "In Review", etc
 - **trello-list-name-pr-closed** - Trello list name for closed pull request, for example "Testing", "Done", etc
+- **key-prefix** - Prefix to be used in commit/pull requests in front of Trello card IDs, for example "TECH-", default: "#"

 #### Git Commit
 ```